Are expat kids happy?

 This post is a little different from the normal articles I put on this site.
-Mainly because it is personal rather than informative, but I feel it’s relevant to Expat Child as it deals with questions we ask ourselves and our children when we relocate overseas.
+Mainly because it is personal, but I feel it’s relevant to Expat Child as it deals with questions we ask ourselves and our children when we relocate overseas.
 Besides, it gives me an opportunity to bring up something we’ve experienced since arriving in Berlin which annoys and upsets me and my daughter.

 I’ve just completed a questionnaire sent by a group connected to my husband’s company.
 It was called something along the lines of ‘Children Overseas’ and asked questions about our life overseas with children.